jmurrii/Milestone-Project-1/html/README.md

 The same is true of your product or service.
 You may say you’re offering a widget, but don’t believe it.
 When you’re marketing change, you’re offering a new emotional state, a step closer to the dreams and desires of your customers, not a widget.
 We sell feelings, status, and connection, not tasks or stuff”.

-So the hope was to create an online space that reflected the band’s music and artistic style but also to provide value to the user in terms of both information and user experience.
+The hope was to create an online space that reflected the band’s music and artistic style but also to provide value to the user in terms of both information and user experience.

 The provisional launch date for the website is May1st 2020 so a few more features and content will be added before that date.